Nakas Onyeka

-Nakas Onyeka (born September 30, 1995) is a former professional Canadian football linebacker who played for four seasons in the Canadian Football League (CFL).
+Nakas Onyeka (born September 30, 1994) is a Canadian former professional football linebacker who played four seasons in the Canadian Football League (CFL).
 He first played for the Toronto Argonauts for three seasons and was a member of the 105th Grey Cup championship team.
-He has also been a member of the Saskatchewan Roughriders, Winnipeg Blue Bombers, and Edmonton Elks.
+He was also a member of the Saskatchewan Roughriders, Winnipeg Blue Bombers, and Edmonton Elks.

 University career

-Onyeka played U Sports football with the Wilfrid Laurier Golden Hawks.
-He was selected as an All-Canadian in his Senior year after leading the Golden Hawks to a Yates Cup.
-He finished the season with 60 Solo Tackles, 5.5 Sacks and 17.5 Tackles for Loss.